What Affects Your Group Health Insurance Cost

 Administrative Costs of Employee Benefits

-Beyond the cost of premiums and employee claims, small businesses must also account for administrative expenses associated with managing benefits.
+Beyond premiums and claims, small businesses must account for administrative expenses associated with managing benefits.
 These include:

 - Enrollment and eligibility management